 GenScript ProBio's innovative solutions for antibody drug development include antibody drug discovery (hybridoma, antibody library, fully human transgenic mice, bispecific antibodies technologies, and single B-cell screening technology), antibody engineering (antibody humanization, affinity maturation, Fc Engineering) and antibody characterization (analytics and bioassays).
-In terms of biologics development service, GenScript ProBio has built a regulatory-compliant platform, from stable cell line development, host cell license, process development, analytical development to clinical manufacturing services, providing fed-batch and perfusion processes to accelerate the IND process and high quality materials for clinical trials.
+In terms of biologics development service, GenScript ProBio has built a regulatory-compliant platform, from stable cell line development to clinical manufacturing services, providing high quality material for IND and clinical trials and accelerating drug development process.
 GenScript ProBio's total gene and cell therapy solution covers CMC of plasmid and virus for IND filing as well as clinical manufacturing and commercial manufacturing.
 Our quality management systems ensure phase appropriate compliance, data integrity and traceability.

-GenScript Biotech Corp. has 17 years of CRO experience and continues to develop and optimize the process for AVVs, Vaccinia viruses and lentiviral vector manufacturing through GenScript ProBio.
+GenScript Biotech Corp., has 17 years of CRO experience, and continues to develop and optimize the process for AVV, Vaccinia virus and lentiviral vector manufacturing through GenScript ProBio.
 Our production processes are developed, defined and controlled to ensure compliance.
 Our records are clear and accurate, and any deviations are investigated and documented.
-With the optimization of manufacturing processes and the tightening relationship between pharma and CDMO, the bottlenecks will be overcome, step by step, to reach mature commercialization for safe, efficacious, and accessible CAR-T therapy.
+With the optimization of manufacturing processes and the tighter relationships between the pharma and CDMO, the bottlenecks will be overcome step by step to reach mature commercialization for safe, efficacious, and accessible CAR-T therapy.

-Towards the mission of "Innovation through Collaboration," GenScript ProBio is committed to helping customers shorten the timeline for the development of biological drugs from discovery to commercialization, significantly lowering R&D costs and building a healthier future.
+Toward the mission of "Innovation through Collaboration," GenScript ProBio is committed to helping customers shorten the timeline for the development of biological drugs from discovery to commercialization, significantly lowering R&D costs and building a healthier future.